Research to Business

 If the project does not progress as planned, the project will be suspended.

 Research to Business projects typically vary in duration to 12-24 months, depending on the project's industry and idea readiness.
+After the project you should know, what is the best way to commercialize the idea.

 The objective of Research to Business projects is to prepare the commercialization of research ideas after basic research, so basic research is not allowed in this project.
 Instead, applied research can be carried out according to the approved project plan to support the preparation of commercialization.